China–United States Exchange Foundation: University funding

 CUSEF funds the Pacific Community Initiative at the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University.
+CUSEF also provides funding to the University of Montana's Max S. Baucus Institute.

 In 2018, the University of Texas at Austin refused a donation from CUSEF after a letter by Senator Ted Cruz raised concerns about the foundation's reported links to the Chinese Communist Party.
+In 2023, US House representatives Mike Gallagher, Ryan Zinke, and Matt Rosendale pressed the University of Montana to cut ties with CUSEF related to its funding of student trips to China.

 Foundation grants

 In 2021, CUSEF gave a $5 million grant to the George H.W.
 Bush Foundation for U.S.-China Relations.
 CUSEF also provides funding to the Carter Center and has partnered with the Carnegie Endowment for International Peace, Brookings Institution, Atlantic Council, and Center for American Progress.